 What can you do?

 - Give an option to modify the tour according to their wish.

 - Highlight some other packages to induce bounce-backs.

 - Show some reviews of other consumers; here is a sample Aritic PinPoint Review.

 - Highlight images of those places.

 - Offer to become their trusted guide in planning a personalized trip.

-The idea is to offer few valuable resources before pushing sales.
+The idea is to offer a few valuable resources before pushing sales for converting and to propel return on investment.
 You can offer a chat or a conversation over the phone.

 Takeaway: Keep them engaged and continue to build a relationship.
-Only when they start trusting your brand will they decide to commit.
+Only when they start trusting your name will they decide to commit.
 And Alas!
-That won’t happen in a day.
+Believe me, that never happens in a day.

 Related Post: Best Practices to Create Compelling Subject Lines